 If an option to rush the order is present, only consider it if said rush turns your three-day turnaround into 24 hours.
-With a reduction like that, it may be worth factoring that cost into your COGS, depending on the order size.
+A reduction like that may be worth factoring that cost into your COGS, depending on the order size.

-After working the first three considerations out, you probably have a good idea of what the level and style of communication is like with the facility.
+After working the first three considerations out, you probably have a good idea of what the level and style of communication are like with the facility.
 Quick responses via email or callbacks via phone are a good sign.
 If you’ve requested information and it took two weeks for an initial response, your business isn’t significant enough to them.
-We’re firmly in a traditional sales scenario, now.
+We’re firmly in a traditional sales scenario now.
 They’ve been leaving an impression on you.
 Evaluate it soundly; this will set the tone for the entire relationship.
-The last thing you need is an order to arrive at an Amazon fulfillment center with issues and be left with unresponsive points of contact at the prep center.
+The last thing you need is an order to arrive at an Amazon fulfillment center with issues and be left with unresponsive contact points at the prep center.

-I left cost for last because prices are so variable and have outside influences that we can’t control.
+I left cost for last because prices are variable and have outside influences that we can’t control.
 Plus, the cheapest solution isn’t always the best, either.
 The prep center that can process your 1,000 units per week but only charges a fraction of the competition is a massive red flag.
-Saving this for last means you’re able to take all the information and experience you’ve collected and decide if it’s worth the per-unit price.
+Saving this for last means you can take all the information and experience you’ve collected and decide if it’s worth the per-unit price.

 Though we’ve kept this until the end, costs have their nuances worth considering, too.
-Some prep centers will price out the cost to prep an item based exclusively on what it needs.
+Some prep centers will price out the cost to prep an item based on its needs.
 Center A could charge $.30 for the label, $.50 for the polybag, and $.20 to pack it, for a total of $1.00 per item, whereas center B could charge a flat $1.25 regardless of what it needs doing.
-Center A might make more sense except for perhaps bubble wrap costs extra by the foot, and now that item costs $2.00 to prep because it’s on the larger end of the scale.
-I’ll touch a bit on a consideration that might make this a non-issue in the next section.
+Center A might make more sense, except perhaps bubble wrap costs extra by the foot, and now that item costs $2.00 to prep because it’s on the larger end of the scale.
+In the next section, I’ll touch a bit on a consideration that might make this a non-issue.

-Another significant consideration with regards to cost is whether there’s a monthly service fee.
-I’d put any prep center that requires a service fee–like a retainer of sorts–to have an account with them, before any product is ever sent, on the bottom half of my list.
-If their justification is that it’s for setup, ask what that means.
+Another significant consideration about cost is whether there’s a monthly service fee.
+I’d put any prep center that requires a service fee–like a retainer–to have an account with them before any product is ever sent on the bottom half of my list.
+If their justification is for setup, ask what that means.
 “Putting you in the system” shouldn’t cost money.
-If it does, this could be an indicator their systems are involved (and perhaps overly so).
+This could indicate their systems are involved (perhaps overly so) if it does.
 If the fee is monthly, considering all the other factors we’ve discussed is super important.
-If there’s a monthly fee, but they turn around quick, it might be worth it.
+If there’s a monthly fee, but they turn around quickly, it might be worth it.

 A couple of extra considerations come to mind that may be useful in your discussions with prep centers.

-- Have multiple prep centers that cover their specific region only: This is super helpful in ~building your logistics empire~ squeezing out more efficiencies in your ordering and shipping process.
+- Have multiple prep centers that cover their specific region only: This is super helpful in building your logistics empire and squeezing out more efficiencies in your ordering and shipping process.
 Suppliers on the west coast send to a west coast prep center and east coast and east coast prep center.
 You get it.

 - Utilize the prep center for cross-docking: Let us not forget that Amazon does prep, too.
 In cases where the entire journey for the product is short, it might make more sense to have the prep center act as a cross-dock provider.
-The center would receive the shipment, possibly repack, and ship the product back out to an Amazon warehouse.
-If you’re co-mingling or the product only needs labels andthe prep center charges a flat fee for cross-docking, this might make more sense.
+The center would receive the shipment, possibly repack it, and ship the product back to an Amazon warehouse.
+This might make more sense if you’re co-mingling or the product only needs labels, and the prep center charges a flat fee for cross-docking.

-- Ship directly to Amazon: If your supplier supports this and you trust the effort the supplier puts into shipping the product, sending directly to Amazon could save money and time as well.
+- Ship directly to Amazon: If your supplier supports this and you trust the supplier’s effort in shipping the product, sending it directly to Amazon could save money and time.
 If the supplier is close to an Amazon warehouse that would receive the goods, this could cut as much as a week off the total transit time, too.
-Some suppliers charge a fee for this, so work that into your COGS to decide if it makes financial sense to trade in a bit more money for more time.
+Some suppliers charge a fee for this, so work into your COGS to decide if it makes financial sense to trade in a bit more money for more time.

-If I had to wrap this all up into one sentence, this is what I’d say: find a responsive prep center positioned close to your supplier(s) that makes sense from a cost perspective.
+If I had to wrap this all up into one sentence, I’d say: find a responsive prep center close to your supplier(s) that makes sense from a cost perspective.
 By freeing yourself to chase more profits or have extra time to spend with family and friends, you’re doing yourself a favor now and support for your sanity later.

-Afterthought: I’ve tried to cover everything I could think of when I was choosing my prep centers and if I was going to decide again.
-I’m sure others have come across different hurdles while in their travels, and if so, I’d love to hear about them for a future update to this post.
+Afterthought: I’ve tried to cover everything I could think of when choosing my prep centers and if I was going to decide again.
+I’m sure others have come across different hurdles while on their travels, and if so, I’d love to hear about them for a future update to this post.
 Drop a comment below or shoot me an email.